 - A nine-day trip hiking the Cinque Terre in Italy, through Road Scholar, starts at $1,199 plus airfare.

-- An eight-day intergenerational family tour of the Italian region of Tuscany through Smithsonian Journeys starts at $3,175 plus airfare.
+- A 10-day stay tour of Palermo and Taormina in Italy through Smithsonian Journeys starts at $4,990 plus airfare.

 - Harvard University’s Alumni Association offers seven nights aboard a luxury sailboat for a tour around the Italian island of Sicily starting at $8,995 plus airfare.